murchie85/McMurchies-Open-Labs/DockerCheatsheet/README.md

 docker cp config.conf adamsdataContainer:/config/
 ```

-Now our Data Container has our config, we can reference the container when we launch dependent containers requiring the configuration file.
+Now our Data Container has our config, when we create other containers (like ubuntu below) we can pull in the volume from our adamsdataContainer.

 Using the `--volumes-from <container> `